 From Soil to Slice: growing and baking communities

 In addition to the professional scientists, growers, millers, and bakers profiled here, there are several European grassroots projects that aspire to food sovereignty and invite volunteers from all walks of life to learn more about growing wheat and baking through hands-on experiences.
 Soil to Slice, a program run by the non-profit, “Scotland: the Bread,” exemplifies the start small, think big approach to improving local and regional food systems.
 For example, in 2018, the Soil to Slice program hosted two “People’s Plant Breeding” events whose goal was to “test the hypothesis that we can democratize, preserve and perhaps even improve genetic diversity, as well as showing how ordinary people can contribute to public science.”
-Andrew Whitley and Veronica Burke, the founders of Scotland: the Bread in 2015, stress that their efforts to promote wheat growing in community gardens or urban plots certainly will not make professional growers redundant.
-However, they remind us that “a plot of just 8 by 10 meters can produce enough wheat to make bread for one person for a full year.
+Andrew Whitley and the late Veronica Burke, the founders of Scotland: the Bread in 2015, stressed that their efforts to promote wheat growing in community gardens or urban plots certainly would not make professional growers redundant.
+However, they reminded us that “a plot of just 8 by 10 meters can produce enough wheat to make bread for one person for a full year.
 What is the next step for your local area?”
-In response to the COVID-19 pandemic, the group first organized “Baking in the Community,” a coalition of professional and home bakers to supply bread to “people living in areas of multiple deprivation,” a new network for professional bakers to exchange advice about adapting to the pandemic,and the “Flour to the People” project, a pay-it-forward plan that encourages community members to purchase “solidarity bags” of flour which are delivered to community bakeries.
+In response to the COVID-19 pandemic, the group first organized “Baking in the Community,” a coalition of professional and home bakers to supply bread to “people living in areas of multiple deprivation,” a new network for professional bakers to exchange advice about adapting to the pandemic,and the “Flour to the People” project that, among things, is a pay-it-forward plan that encourages community members to purchase “solidarity bags” of flour that get delivered to community bakeries.
 Scotland: the Bread is also active at the start of the supply chain, working with local mills to process wheat grown in Scotland and conduct experiments at its Balcaskie Estate in Fife with heritage wheat and rye adapted to the Scottish climate.

 In recent years, some European bakers have started to think about bread baking as a tool of social and political engagement, and to use their bakeries as sites to build bridges between generations, social classes, and new immigrants and longtime residents.
 One in Vienna and two in London particularly illustrate how rural and urban Europe have become tightly intertwined in the twenty-first century, and how the pandemic has highlighted the potential of food, in this case bread, to bring people together.
 The Brockwell-Bake non-profit began in 2008 as a baking competition in South London and has expanded into education programs at local schools.
 Students learn not only how to bake bread, but also have the chance to visit heritage wheat plots in the UK and abroad, grain mills, and attend workshops.
 Despite travel restrictions in 2020, participants visited two farms in Sussex, including Wakelyns.
 Another London-based non-profit, Breadwinners, partners with local bakeries to train newly-arrived refugees and asylum seekers in artisanal baking and the other skills necessary to run their own businesses.
 Under the motto, “Fresh bread, fresh start,” asylum seekers, who are legally unable to work, gain valuable work experience and refugees are paid the UK Living Wage.
 After the lockdown in March, Breadwinners moved to online delivery and currently operates ten outdoor markets throughout the city; one of their “graduates,” Hassan Abdullahi is now the operations coordinator.
 Like Breadwinners, the team at the wood-fired bakery Gragger & Chorherr in Vienna trains refugees in baking skills.
 Founded during the refugee crisis in 2015, their slogan “good bread, good chances, good place” encapsulates the bakery’s mission to create a space for enjoying delicious and nutritious bread, and for new social and economic opportunities in an increasingly diverse Europe.